digiltd/oh-rtd-test/Withings-Binding.md

     #########################################################################################
     # Withings Binding needs authentication.
-    # Execute 'withings:startAuthentication' on OSGi console.
+    # Execute 'withings:startAuthentication "<accountId>"' on OSGi console.
     #########################################################################################

-In order to start the authentication process the user needs to execute `withings:startAuthentication` on the OSGi console.
+In order to start the authentication process the user needs to execute `withings:startAuthentication <accountId>` on the OSGi console.
 The binding will print the following lines to the console

     #########################################################################################
     # Withings Binding Setup:
     # 1. Open URL 'http://<auth-url>//' in your webbrowser
     # 2. Login, choose your user and allow openHAB to access your Withings data
-    # 3. Execute 'withings:finishAuthentication "<verifier>" "<user-id>" on OSGi console"
+    # 3. Execute 'withings:finishAuthentication "<accountId>" "<verifier>" "<user-id>"' on OSGi console
     #########################################################################################

 So the user needs to open the shown url in a web browser, login with his withings credentials, confirm that openHAB is allowed to access his data and at the end he is redirected to a page on github.
-There the user finds the command `withings:finishAuthentication "<verifier>" "<user-id>"` with filled parameters that is needed to finish the authentication.
+There the user finds the command `withings:finishAuthentication "<accountId>" "<verifier>" "<user-id>"` with filled parameters that is needed to finish the authentication.

 The binding stores the OAuth tokens, so that the user does not need to login again.
 From this point the binding is successfully configured.